dnlcrl/PyFunt/README.md

 # PyFunt (/paɪfʊnt/)

-Pythonic Deep Learning Framework (WIP and CPU only ATM)
+Pythonic Deep Learning Framework (WIP and CPU only at the moment)

 ## Description